 Standing Up for What We Believe In

 Public service is a chance to stand up for the things you and I believe in.
 Over the course of the my years on the Freeholder board, I've spoken out:

 against Governor Christie's attempt to take funds away from Passaic County road projects and spend them elsewhere

-about the U.S. Supreme Court's opportunity last spring to provide marriage equality to LGBT couples
+about the U.S. Supreme Court's opportunity -- happily realized -- to provide marriage equality to LGBT couples

 To see more of what I've said this year, and follow my future public remarks, please "like" my Facebook page.

 As a Board, my colleagues and I also joined a bipartisan effort by many counties, to challenge Governor Christie's plan to hold an unnecessary extra election for U.S. Senate at a cost of $24+ million in 2013.
 In part because of that pressure, the State committed to reimburse Passaic County its $1.7 million cost for the extra election, and repay other counties as well.